ChefYeshpal/webapp-falling/README.md

 Basically, the user will be a rocket maker.
 They gotta make a firework rocket with the perfect combination of powder and size and such.
 The farther/higher up they go the more points they get.
 Will need to add a scoreboard or something

 ## Things I wanna have:
-- Rocket firework physics
-    - Will probably have to use an external library for this
-- degree calulator, to measure at what degree the user is pushing the rocket off at
-- Some kinda way to measure what would be a good mix of nitroglycerin or gunpowder and such, can't make it too boring now can we?
-- Scoreboard
+- update this tmrow
+- Add a slow rotating background, so that it looks a little bit more realistic?
+- maybe add a sun too or something
 - 3 trillion billion ice cream chips worth of bottles

+## Devlogs

+- 21 Oct 2025
+    - Updated the base files and added an external library
+    - Created camera and set up the basic scene for the ISS and earth view
+    - Used NASA image of earth as wrapper
+    - ISS is just a blob for now